Sustainability Governance

 400,000 STEM student beneficiaries by 2030

-100% of employees equipped with key relevant skills by 2030
+100% of employees equipped with key relevant skills for the future-ready organisation by 2030

 Enhance employee engagement score to 85% by 2030